Now that is a title!

 My curiosity, and the low price gave me an opportunity to try the corn variant of whiskey.
 Mellow Corn is made from 90% corn, 10% rye and malted barley.
 When they say corn, they mean corn!

 The taste is certainly that of sweet corn, and a hint of barrel char.
 There isn’t really much in the way of spice; the heat seems to come from the ethanol, but isn’t overwhelming.
 This isn’t complex by any means.
-To me, it is fine neat; I haven’t tried it in a cocktail yet, but will give it a try.
+To me, it is fine neat.
+Mixed with Coke, the corn and oak come through, and the oak cuts through the sweetness of the cola.
+I haven’t tried it in any other cocktails yet.

 Age: At least 4 years (a bottled-in-bond requirement)